David Sorkin Biography:

 Tortorice: Little did you know what you were getting into. (laughter) Just kidding.
 No, it was a great life, I’m sure, in Madison.

 Sorkin: Yeah.
 It was a great opportunity.
 What I think people don’t quite realize is that when I came to Madison, I came without any fundraising experience whatsoever.
 Though I had watched people fundraise.
 I’d watched Neusner fundraise, I’d watched David Patterson, the head of the Oxford Center fundraise.
 But I had not done it myself.
 Plus, I felt that I had been offered this position sort of prematurely.
 You know, I had a book.
 I had an edited volume.
 I probably had 15 articles.
 But I hadn’t written a second book.
-So I felt a tremendous amount of pressure to produce a second and a third book in order to really qualify to be the Frances and Lawrence Weinstein Professor of Jewish Studies.
+So I felt a tremendous amount of pressure to produce a second and a third book in order to really qualify to be the Frances and Laurence Weinstein Professor of Jewish Studies.

 Tortorice: I wish more of our faculty felt that way. (laughs) I shouldn’t say that.
 Anyways, so you really started from scratch in terms of building Jewish studies.